OstrichDeveloper/Abu-98-Specification/README.md

 > Comprehensive documentation for the Abu OS 98 ecosystem

-This website features a **dual serving architecture** that provides both a Windows 98 F1 Help System experience and traditional Docusaurus documentation.
+This website features a **dual serving architecture** that provides both traditional Docusaurus documentation and a Windows 98 F1 Help System demo.

 ## Architecture

-- **Web Kernel Help System** (`/`) - Windows 98 F1 Help System interface built with the Abu Web Kernel
+- **Docusaurus Documentation** (`/`) - Main documentation website built with Docusaurus
-- **Docusaurus Documentation** (`/docs/*`) - Traditional documentation website built with Docusaurus
+- **Web Kernel Demo** (`/demo`) - Windows 98 F1 Help System demo built with the Abu Web Kernel

-See [DUAL-SERVING-ARCHITECTURE.md](./DUAL-SERVING-ARCHITECTURE.md) for detailed information about the dual serving architecture.
+See [Dual Serving Architecture](./docs/metadata/dual-serving-architecture.md) for detailed information about the dual serving architecture.

 ## Installation